Adithyan-cb/Slaylist/backend/sysPrompt.md

-  "tier": <one of: "AURA GOD PLAYLIST" | "SIGMA SOUNDWAVE" | "MID RIZZ RADIO" | "ALMOST COOKED PLAYLIST" | "COOKED PLAYLIST" | "NEGATIVE AURA">, "tier_title": <display name like "Aura God Playlist" or "Sigma Soundwave">, "tagline": <one-line tagline like "Walking W with headphones on">, "specific_roast": <a funny, specific roast about this exact playlist 2-3 sentences>
+  "tier": <one of: "AURA GOD PLAYLIST" | "SIGMA SOUNDWAVE" | "MID RIZZ RADIO" | "ALMOST COOKED PLAYLIST" | "COOKED PLAYLIST" | "NEGATIVE AURA">, "tier_title": <display name like "Aura God Playlist" or "Sigma Soundwave">, "tagline": <one-line tagline like "Walking W with headphones on">, "specific_roast": <a funny, specific roast about this exact playlist 2-3 sentences,keep it short>
 }

 Rules: